Beyond Frosting » Recipes » Desserts » Pies » Easy Homemade Apple Pie

 A side view of a slice of apple pie showing the lattice crust and the apple pie filling

 The ingredients that go into this apple pie are pretty standard.
-You probably already have everything you need!
+You probably already have everything you need already in the pantry, and I’ve included some quick notes here.
+Scroll to the recipe card for a printable list.

-• Butter: A little butter will prevent your apple pie filling from oozing up over the lattice top.
+• Butter – Salted or unsalted, to keep your apple pie filling from oozing up over the lattice top.

 What Kind of Apples Make the Best Pie Filling?